HfMT-ZM4/Sampler/README.md

 # Sampler
-Repository for the development of banks for the MaxScore sampler
+Repository for the development of MaxScore sample banks